LTruter/Dice-Game/README.md

-🎲 #Dice Game
+# 🎲 Pig Dice Game

-A simple 2-player dice game implemented in JavaScript, HTML, and CSS, following a clearly defined game logic as visualized in the flowchart below.
+A simple 2-player dice game implemented in JavaScript, HTML, and CSS.
+The game logic follows the structure below:

-🕹 How to Play
-The Dice Game is a turn-based game for two players.
-The goal is to be the first player to reach 100 points.

-🔁 Game Flow
+## 🔁 Game Flow
-User rolls dice

-A random number (1–6) is generated.

-The dice roll is displayed.
+- **Roll Dice**:
+  - Generates a random number from 1 to 6.

-If the result is not 1, the number is added to the current score.
+  - If the number is not 1, it's added to the player's **current score**.

-If the result is 1, the current score is lost and the turn switches to the other player.
+  - If it's a 1, the **current score is lost** and the turn switches to the other player.

-User holds score
+- **Hold**:

-The current score is added to the total score.
+  - Adds the current score to the **total score**.

-If the total score is 100 or more, the player wins.
+  - If the total score is **100 or more**, the player wins.

-If not, the turn switches to the other player.

-User resets game
+  - Otherwise, the turn switches.

+- **New Game**:
-All scores are reset to 0.
+  - Resets all scores to 0.

-Player 1 is set as the starting player.
+  - Sets **Player 1** as the starting player.

-📦 Features
-Responsive dice rolling with dynamic UI updates

-Player switching logic

-Win condition and score tracking

-Reset functionality for replayability